dedesite/psi_rng/README.md

 ## Processingjs code

 Port (and enhancement) of the processing experiment.
-The most advanced experiment is the "robot hasard" which is an software replication of the "tychoscope", the little robot used in Rene Peoc'h experiments.
+The most advanced experiment is the "robot hasard" which is a software replication of the "tychoscope", the little robot used in Rene Peoc'h experiments.

 ## Node.js code